M53 crash: Teenage victim named as Jessica Baker

 The coach driver, who has not been named, was also killed.

-Police said a 14-year-old boy was being treated in hospital with life-changing injuries.
+Police said a total of 58 people were involved in the incident, including a 14-year-old boy who was being treated in hospital with life-changing injuries.

-The force said of 52 other people who had been taken to a clearing centre in Wallasey after being hurt in the crash, 39 were released with no need for further treatment, while 13 were treated for minor injuries.
+The force said of 52 other people who had been taken to a clearing centre in Wallasey after being hurt, 39 were released with no need for further treatment, while 13 were treated for minor injuries.

-The family issued a photograph of her as the officers said they had requested privacy.
+The family issued a photograph of her as officers said they had requested privacy.

 A police statement said: "Jessica Baker sadly died as a result of the collision on the M53 northbound carriageway earlier today.